-Beta and Gamma Radiation Data in Madrid in Real Time
+Real-Time Beta and Gamma Radiation Data in Madrid

-Yes, the graph that you can see below, except for unexpected problems, has been generated right now, in real time.
-Look at the hours.
+Yes, the graph below, barring unexpected problems, has been generated right nowin real time.
+Note the times.

-There is a web page where you can see various charts. can you see her clicking here.
+There is a page on the website where you can see various graphs.
+You can see it by clicking here.

-Next, I will tell you how the detector works.
+I will now tell you how the detector works.

 After having my detector Geiger finished and working, the next step is to send this radioactivity information to the network.
-Furthermore, it so happens that I have not been able to find a single station in Madrid on the internet sending Beta / Gamma radiation data in real time, so this may be the first station in Madrid to send this type of data (and I'm excited, because it is difficult to be the first in something on the internet today :-))
+I have not been able to find in the internet a single station in Madrid sending Beta/Gamma radiation data in real time, so this may be the first station in Madrid to send this kind of data (and I am very excited, because it is difficult to be the first in something in the internet nowadays :-)).

 The Geiger counter I have built has a serial port through which the detected radiation data is transmitted every 15 seconds.
-This has made things much easier, since all I have had to do is provide it with "something" that reads them and sends them to my home automation system and the network.
+This has made things much easier, as all I have had to do is provide it with "something" that reads the data and sends it to my home automation system and to the network.

-As on other occasions, I have used a NodeMCU with the ESPEASY firmware.
-This time there was no ESPEASY plugin to read the serial output of my Geiger counter, but it was not very difficult to adapt another existing plugin to read them.
+As in other occasions, I have used a NodeMCU with the ESPEASY firmware.
+This time there was no ESPEASY plugin to read the serial output of my Geiger counter, but it was not very difficult to adapt another plugin, already existing, to read them.

-The new device reads the serial output of the Geiger counter, processes it to extract the specific data of Pulses Per Minute and sends this data through MQTT to my broker.
+The new device reads the serial output of the Geiger counter, processes it to extract the specific Pulses Per Minute data and sends this data via MQTT to my broker.

 Send to Radmon with Node-Red

-A node in Nore-Red receives the radioactivity data sent by the device and forwards it to Radmon.org.
-Radmon.org is a site where hundreds of volunteers around the world send, in real time, the data obtained by their detectors to facilitate their visualization, generation of graphs, etc.
+A node in Nore-Red receives the radioactivity data sent by the device and forwards it to the Radmon.org.
+Radmon.org is a site where hundreds of volunteers from all over the world send, in real time, the data obtained by their detectors to facilitate their visualisation, generation of graphs, etc.

-Another node of Node-Red inserts the data in an InfluxDB database which allows me, later, to create graphs of this data in Grafana.
+Another Node-Network node inserts the data into an InfluxDB database, which allows me to subsequently create graphs of this data in Grafana.